shelled snails text index | photo index

 Family Naticidae

 Where seen?
-This rather oval white moon snail is often encountered on many our Southern sandy shores.
+This oval white moon snail is among our most commonly encountered.
+Usually seen in numbers on many our Southern sandy shores.
 Elsewhere, it is abundant on sandy bottoms associated with coral reefs.
-Previously identified as Polinices mammatus.

 Features: 5-6cm.
-Shell thick and oval, the spiral tip smoothly sticking out so the overall shape resembles a breast (mammilla means 'breast' in Latin).
-The shell is usually white, glossy and unmarked, but sometimes with large irregular patches of brown, black, orange or yellow.
-There is often large bump on the underside near the shell opening.
-The underside is usually completely white.
-The thin operculum is made of a horn-like material and is smooth and amber yellow.
-The body is plain white.
-It's very hard to get a good look at the entire body as the snail retracts quickly and completely into the shell when it is disturbed.
+Shell smooth glossy, thick heavy, oval, the spiral tip smoothly sticking out so the overall shape resembles a teardrop or breast (Mamma means 'breast' in Latin).
+Shell pattern plain white, sometimes with large irregular patches of brown, black, orange or yellow.
+On the underside, a large bump and shallow depression next to the bump.
+Operculum smooth, made of a thin horn-like material, amber yellow sometimes with dark blotches.
+Body plain white.
+It's hard to get a good look at the entire body as the snail retracts quickly and completely into the shell when it is disturbed.

-Sometimes mistaken for the Ball moon snail (Polinices didyma) that is easily distinguished by its round shell which has a brown-coloured depression on the underside.
+Sometimes mistaken for the Ball moon snail that is easily distinguished by its spherical shell which has a brown-coloured blotch on the underside.

 Kusu Island, May 06